slowernews/wisdom-tldr/chapters/chapter_appendix.md

 How to keep healthy?

 - Exercise is king.
-Nutrition is queen. (follow your circadian rhythm, eat more real foods, and exercise more)
-- Balance on body training = flexibility (yoga or animal movements) + strength (weights).
+Balance on body training = flexibility (yoga or animal movements) + strength (weights).
 Minimum effective dose.
-- Intermittent fasting.
+- Nutrition is queen.
+Eat more real foods and practice intermittent fasting.
-- If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
+- Follow your circadian rhythm.
+If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
 Take naps at work.
 Apologize to no one.
 Memories need sleep to get consolidated.
 Sleep deprivation is bad for memory.
 Stress also.